mtkimmins/LTSDM_hack/README.md

 ## 9 June 2025 -
 Seems like the projector controller is not standard -- may be proprietary.
 Chip numbers are listed in the photo uploaded in projector_board_chips.jpg.
 I must gather a plan of attack in order to figure out what the functions of the cartridge formats are.
 I will have to procedurally compare the chip dumps.
 Luckily, the adapter from the projector guts can be easily rewired to the arduino, so I will dump my other 6 books (and redump the 11_chip from my daughter's good copy).
 Now I don't have to crack open a cartridge to interact with it.
 I will have to make a huge spreadsheet for the listing of each deviant region, as well as low-entropy regions of each chip comparatively.
 I will also start to make a "template" hex code that will be the basis for a whole new story.
 I also had the idea to take two good dumps and swap inject one variable region into the other and play them -- then see what aspects of the injected cartridge data reveals itself.
 This means I will have to be familiar with the runtime events of each cartridge to effectively isolate the functions of each region of bytes.
 Its a lot of work, but I can slowly trudge through it.

+## 13 June 2025 -
+Found another individual who is working to reverse-engineer the cartridge and projector too.
+They are much more versed in electronics and security than I, which led to the discovery that these .bins are encrypted.
+With that realization, I will post my two verified .bin files.
+Unfortunately, I have not been so lucky to get any more successful .bin dumps.

 ___
 ___